 How to apply

-All applications will be considered equally, irrespective of factors such as including ethnicity, disability, religion or belief, gender, sexual orientation, age and nationality.
-Consequently, we are particularly keen to have a diverse cohort of students and encourage applications from minorities and developing countries.
+All applications will be considered equally, irrespective of factors such as ethnicity, disability, religion or belief, gender, sexual orientation, age and nationality.
+We are particularly keen to have a diverse cohort of students and consequently encourage applications from under-represented groups within the UK.

 Details of your application

 To apply you must supply the following details in the order specified on no more than two pages and then add a one page personal statement.
-Please do not use a font any smaller than 11 point.
-Your application must then be a single file of no more than 3 pages, we prefer pdf but can also accept Word format.
-Please do not add any other attachments such as a covering letter, transcripts, references, publication or a detailed research plan.
+Please do not use a font any smaller than 11 point and margins no less than 2 cm.
+Your application must then be a single file of no more than 3 pages, we prefer PDF but can also accept Word format.
+Please do not add any other attachments such as a covering letter, transcripts, references, publications or a detailed research plan.

 Do not ZIP or otherwise encode/compress your attachment.
-This could result in your e-mail being placed in our spam filter and being ignored.
+This could result in your e-mail being placed in our spam filter.